Crown Prince Sado: Onset of mental disorder

-Illness
+Severe decline

-In 1757, King Yeongjo's adoptive mother (Queen Inwon) and wife (Queen Jeongseong) died within a month of each other.
-Sado had been close to both of them and their deaths led to a marked deterioration in his mental health and relationship with his father.
-As a way of dealing with his frustration and rage, Sado beat his eunuchs.
-In the same month as the burial of Queen Jeongseong, Sado walked into his chambers holding the severed head of a eunuch whom he had killed, forcing the ladies-in-waiting and his wife to view it.
-After this, he frequently killed palace staff to release his emotions, as well as assaulting and raping many ladies-in-waiting.
-Lady Hyegyŏng reported Sado's issues to his mother Royal Noble Consort Yeong, but begged her not to speak to anyone about the matter, as she feared for her safety if Sado discovered she had told someone.
+In 1757, Sado's adoptive grandmother (Queen Inwon) and adoptive mother (Queen Jeongseong) died within less than two months of each other.
+He had been close to both of them and their deaths led to a marked deterioration in his mental health and relationship with his father.
+As a way of dealing with his frustration and rage, Sado would beat his eunuchs.
+In the same month as the burial of Queen Jeongseong, Sado walked into his chambers holding the severed head of a eunuch whom he had killed, forcing the palace ladies and his wife to view it.
+After this, he frequently killed servants to release his emotions, as well as assaulting and raping countless maids.
+Lady Hyegyŏng reported Sado's issues to his biological mother, Concubine Yeong, but begged her not to speak to anyone about the matter, as she feared for her safety if Sado discovered she had told anyone.

+In late 1757, Sado took as his concubine a palace maid named Park Bing-ae (posthumously Concubine Gyeong); she had previously served the late Queen Inwon, so the relationship was considered taboo.
+When Yeongjo found out, he berated his son and Sado eventually jumped down a well in an attempt to drown himself, but a guard pulled him out.
+Lady Hyegyŏng had, by this point, managed to have the maid hidden in the home of Sado's younger sister, Princess Hwawan.

 By 1758, a previous phobia of Sado's regarding clothing (vestiphobia) became intensely problematic.
+He used such large amounts of clothing that his stipend as crown prince could not cover the expenses.
+Lady Hyegyŏng reported being forced to borrow money from her father, as well as having to spend much of her own time making new clothes.
+Sado's obsessions lengthened the time he required to dress, and the process was sometimes deadly.

 For him to get dressed, I had to have ten, twenty, or even thirty sets of clothes laid out.
 He would then burn some, supposedly on behalf of some ghost or other.
 Even after this, if he managed to get into a suit of clothes without incident, one had to count it as great good luck.
 If, however, those serving him were to make the slightest error, he would not be able to put his clothes on, no matter how hard he tried.
 In the process, people were hurt, even killed.
 It was truly dreadful.